-The Tufts Food Rescue Collaborative is a multifaceted organization that acts on campus with the Family Meals Program and off campus with LCS Van Rescue to reduce food insecurity in our area.
+The Tufts Food Rescue Collaborative is a multifaceted organization that acts on campus with Dining Hall Food Rescue and Off-Campus Van Rescue to reduce food insecurity in our area.
 Members of the TFRC uphold the 6 principles laid out in our constitution:

 - Food Recovery.
 Through food rescue efforts, both in food retailers and campus dining halls, TFRC is committed to addressing issues of food surplus and food insecurity in our surrounding communities.